Going Back to the Office (Or Not)

 The cloud solutions that exist today, like the Microsoft Stack, are well rehearsed by companies who were at the forefront of the trend.
 Security, although always a concern, can be largely managed with governance structures and procedures.
 Speed, depending on hardware operating systems and Wi-Fi is as good as, if not better, than physical servers.
 Capacity is endlessly more available and associated costs are significantly less; meaning economy of scale can be a significant factor.
 Migration isn’t even much of a worry with mature methods applied by experienced experts.

-So, while companies debate among themselves about whether to return to the office, we can safely say that how they work will change without a doubt.
+So, while companies debate among themselves about whether to return to the office or continue with remote work, we can safely say that how they work will change without a doubt.
 Flexibility will have to be built into any technical strategy.
 The future looks to be full of new surprises.